Autism Meltdown Symptoms

 Autism is a complex neurodevelopmental disorder that affects communication, social interaction, and behavior.
 One of the most challenging aspects of autism for individuals and their families is the occurrence of meltdowns.
 Meltdowns are intense outbursts of emotion that can be triggered by a variety of factors, including sensory overload, anxiety, and changes in routine or environment.
 In this article, we will explore the symptoms of autism meltdowns and provide strategies for managing them.

-Before a Meltdown: Understanding Triggers and Warning Signs
+Before a Meltdown: Triggers &Warning Signs

 Meltdowns can be triggered by a variety of factors, and it is important to understand these triggers to prevent meltdowns from occurring.
 Some common triggers include sensory overload, anxiety, changes in routine or environment, and hunger or fatigue.
 Understanding an individual’s specific triggers can help prevent meltdowns from occurring.